Should I rent or buy a property? This is a question I have come across various times on social media.

 There are various reasons why someone may want to buy a home as discussed above.
 I consider that the initial outlay of a down payment could be better invested elsewhere.
 Note that any 20 year period of investing (and reinvesting dividends) in the SP500 has led only to a profit.
 See here:

 If the rationale for buying is simply that you want to install your funds in assets, then I would suggest some more sustainable alternatives with stronger reasoning.
 If you add in the costs associated with being a mortgage borrower (interest payments, maintenance, insurance, renovation etc), consider if you would be able to achieve a 246% return in a 20 year period -this is one huge opportunity cost, as well as very illiquid.

-I understand the above is great hindsight analysis, but the facts suggest that no one has ever lost money over a 20 year period while investing in the SP500 (as long as we are calculating purely from the principal investment, and with dividends reinvested).
-Meanwhile, many people have suffered financial loss on home ownership due to it being an illiquid asset.
+I understand the above is a great hindsight analysis, but the facts suggest that no one has ever lost money over a 20 year period while investing in the SP500 (as long as we are calculating purely from the principal investment, and with dividends reinvested).
+Meanwhile, many people have suffered a financial loss on homeownership due to it being an illiquid asset.

-Of course, you are able to release equity in your home to finance other investments, however, this is not necessarily a given investment strategy for the future due to no knowledge of future housing price appreciation or viability for remortgaging.
+Of course, you can release equity in your home to finance other investments, however, this is not necessarily a given investment strategy for the future due to no knowledge of future housing price appreciation or viability for remortgaging.
 This brings me to my next point.

 All in all, these factors are subject to personal circumstances that come into play.
 Nonetheless, it is essential to bear in mind opportunity costs and long-term costs that may not be associated with renting.

 ‘I refuse to pay someone else’s mortgage’

 This is something I often hear.
 It might be worth noting that costs such as these almost equate to the level of interest payments you would normally pay your bank.